RBusarow/Dispatch/README.md

 }
 ```

-The [DispatchLifecycleScope] may be configured with any dispatcher, since
+The [DispatchLifecycleScope][DispatchLifecycleScope-class] may be configured with any dispatcher, since
 [MainImmediateCoroutineScope] is just a marker interface.
 Its lifecycle-aware functions *cancel*
 when dropping below a threshold, then automatically restart when entering into the desired lifecycle
 state again.
 This is key to preventing the backpressure leak of the AndroidX version, and it's also